 Organizations have to continuously re-think and adopt their data strategies, architectures, and management systems to create value from an ever-increasing amount of data to stay competitive in the field \cite{Sagiroglu2013BigReview}.
 In the past, various terminologies have emerged around the related concepts, including but not limited to terms such as ``data warehouse'', ``data lake'', and, more recently ``data lakehouse'', ``data mesh'', and ``data fabric''.
-In this foundational section, we try to shed light on these terms, the underlying concepts, and their relationship.
+In this foundational section, we clarify these terms, their core concepts, and interconnections.

-In general, data warehouses and data lakes focus on data management, while data lakehouses, data mesh, and data fabric broadly refer to data architectures.
+In general, data warehouses and data lakes focus on data management, whereas data lakehouses, data mesh, and data fabric broadly refer to data architectures \cite{groger2021there}.
 Data management systems and architectures differ in the level of abstraction.
-For instance, a data architecture may include and orchestrate multiple data management systems.
+For instance, a data architecture may include and orchestrate multiple data management systems \cite{orenga2018framework}.

 Data warehouses are specific databases that include structured data from multiple sources and mainly serve as central storage for processed data \cite{Vaisman2014DataConcepts}.
-They traditionally store data for business intelligence and reporting purposes and thus refrain from the storage of data for future exploration \cite{Madera2016TheWave}.
-In comparison, data lakes are able to ingest data at greater speeds and store higher volumes, as well as different types of data \cite{Miloslavskaya2016BigConcepts}.
+They traditionally store data for business intelligence and reporting purposes and thus refrain from the storage of data for future exploration \cite{inmon2005building}.
+In comparison, data lakes are able to ingest data at greater speeds and store higher volumes, as well as different types of data \cite{couto2019mapping}.
 In contrast to data warehouses, data lakes additionally store raw data for future exploration and possible business activities.
 As such, they are of great importance for machine learning (ML) applications.
-The recently emerged architectural concept called data lakehouse combines the benefits of both, data lake and data warehouse.
+The recently emerged architecture combines the flexible storage of data lakes with the analytical structure of data warehouses, offering a scalable solution for managing and analyzing diverse data types.
+This hybrid model enhances data accessibility and analytics, addressing the evolving needs of big data management \cite{Harby2022}.
 In accordance with related literature, we summarize and define the three terms as follows:

-\textbf{Definition 1: Data warehouse.} \textit{Data warehousing is a database structure for assembling and managing data from various sources for the purpose of gaining a single, detailed view of business activities} \cite{Gardner1998BuildingWarehouse}.
+\textbf{Definition 1: Data warehouse.} \textit{A data warehouse is a subject-oriented, integrated, nonvolatile, and time-variant collection of data in support of management’s decisions} \cite{inmon2005building}.